 Bone Marrow: Facts, Functions, and Transplants

 Bones are made of living tissue and have important functions.
-They store and release minerals, protect vital organs and enable us to move by providing an attachment site for muscles.
-Many of our bones contain cavities filled with a gelatinous material called marrow, which has additional jobs.
-Red bone marrow makes vital cells for our body.
-Yellow marrow is less active but is still useful.
+They store and release minerals, protect vital organs, and enable us to move by providing an attachment site for muscles.
+Many of our bones contain cavities filled with a gelatinous material called marrow, which makes vital cells for our body.

-Stem cells are an important component of red marrow.
+Stem cells are an important component of bone marrow.
 They produce some of the specialized cells that our body requires.
-Hematopoietic stem cells produce our red blood cells, white blood cells and platelets.
-Mesenchymal stem cells produce bone, cartilage and fat cells (adipocytes).
+Hematopoietic stem cells produce our red blood cells, white blood cells, and platelets.
+Mesenchymal stem cells produce bone, cartilage, and fat cells (adipocytes).
 Bone marrow transplants are used to replace stem cells that are damaged or lost.

-In an adult, red marrow is found in the skull, scapula, vertebrae, sternum, ribs, pelvis and the ends of the long bones in the arms and legs.
+In an adult, red marrow is found in the skull, scapula, vertebrae, sternum, ribs, pelvis, and the ends of the long bones in the arms and legs.
 Yellow marrow is found in the central cavity of the long bones, which is also known as the medullary cavity.
-In an emergency, such as after the loss of a large amount of blood, yellow marrow may be converted into the red kind.

 Stem Cells and Their Uses

 Most cells in our body are specialized for a specific function and are unable to divide, which means that they can't produce new cells.
 Stem cells are different from our other cells.
 They are unspecialized and are able to divide throughout their lives.
 Their job is to produce our other cells in a process called differentiation.